 I won’t spend too much time on this one, but I am compelled to include the following comments in this month’s newsletter.
 If you have smart devices, be careful what you say “around them.”
 Tech journals often report that many of these devices not only listen to all that is said within their specified hearing range, but record it as well.
 The hearing range of these devices varies, so check what the spec is on your device(s).
-I’ve mentioned that we trashed both of our Alexa devices after determining they were listening to our conversations, and using that data to affect our on-line experiences.
+I’ve mentioned that we trashed both of our Alexa devices after determining they indeed were listening to our conversations, and using that data to affect our on-line experiences.
 We could give Alexa instructions from one room away, so it was hearing practically everything we said.
 We considered this not only intrusive, but a security risk.

 If you have a file folder that you are constantly going to, it can often be difficult to quickly locate it (them).
 To make it easier to identify high-use file folders, you can very easily customize the icon.
 The default icon is pictured at the top right.
 At the bottom right is a very small sampling of the available custom icons you can employ.
 Here’s how you get one attached to your folder(s): RIGHT click on the folder you want to change > Click the tab at the top that say Customize > At the bottom click Change Icon > you can scroll to the right of the icons presented until you find what you want > click your selection > click Apply.
 You’re done.
 (You may need to reopen File Manager to see the change(s) you’ve made.